tinnamchoi/resumes/src/resume.typ

   to: "2024 Mar",
 )
 - Improved responsiveness and SEO of company landing page, consistently staying on the front page of Google search results
-- Empower student communities and streamlining the logistical processes by building a full-stack contact and media release page

 #experience(
   company: "Global Technology Integrator",